sbrudz/sbrudz.github.io/about.md

 Inspired by John Scalzi's call to [bring back the artisan web](https://whatever.scalzi.com/2022/11/25/how-to-weave-the-artisan-web/), this site is a home for Steve's writing and experiments.

 ## Colophon
-The drawing of Steve is by [Jeff Newman](https://www.instagram.com/newmanpictures/).
 Hosting is provided by GitHub Pages.
 The site does not use Google Analytics (or any other analytics).